international-rural-school-report-v2/backend/README.md

 ### /auth/register POST

-Expects an object with this format:
+Expects an object with this format as the request body:
 ```
 {
   "username": "User1",    // required/string/unique